I want to show you how embodied movement can become a journey of self-discovery

 What You’ll Experience in an embodied movement practicE

-We arrive to each RSI Method without expectations or agendas, open to whatever emerges through the body.
+We arrive to each embodied movement practice without expectations or agendas, open to whatever emerges through the body.
 This is a space to meet ourselves with kindness, embracing where we are in the moment.

-At its core, the RSI Method is a practice of self-study.
+At its core, these somatic classes are a practice of self-study.
 It’s an invitation to explore how your body moves, reacts and communicates.
 Through embodied movement, you’ll embark on a journey of self-discovery, uncovering the subtle messages your body holds and learning to trust its wisdom.

-What is the difference between The RSI Method and Somatic Flow?
+What is the difference between somatic reset and Somatic Flow?

 The body holds answers to questions that the mind doesn't even know how to ask, all you have to do is listen.